Opportunities for SEIU 521 and SEIU 1021 Members

 - Need-based laptop usage and childcare stipend

-If you are a member of SEIU 521 or SEIU 1021 in Santa Clara County, San Francisco County, Monterey County, San Joaquin County or Kern County and would like to get more information about how to take advantage of grant-funded Education Fund programs and services, please contact:
+If you are a member of SEIU 521 or SEIU 1021 in Santa Clara County, San Francisco County, Monterey County, San Joaquin County or Kern County and would like to get more information about how to take advantage of grant-funded Education Fund programs and services, the first step is to register for MyEdFund, our secure, online member portal and schedule an appointment.

 Huda is an Education Fund Regional Coordinator serving members of SEIU 521 and SEIU 1021 in Santa Clara, San Francisco and Kern Counties.
 She will focus on serving non-Education Fund eligible workers through grant funding in the immediate term while our teams plan for the longer-term sustainability of services with new partners through expanded employer contributions.
 Huda comes to the Ed Fund with a background in case management and direct patient care in healthcare.
 Her previous experience includes serving as a Housing Coordinator at Housing Choices, where she managed a caseload of more than 70 families with developmental disabilities, exceeding their caseload quota by 133%.
 Additionally, she has worked as a sales manager focusing on direct client marketing and advertising, digital sales, and contract negotiations.
 Huda earned their Bachelor’s degree in Psychology from California State University, Monterey Bay and is a fluent Arabic speaker.